Flower Hill, New York: Plant zone

-According to the United States Department of Agriculture (USDA), Flower Hill is located in the transition zone between hardiness zones 7a and 7b.
+According to the United States Department of Agriculture (USDA), Flower Hill is located within hardiness zone 7b.

+Economy

+Flower Hill is a bedroom community of the City of New York.
+As such, a significant number of Flower Hill residents commute to/from New York for work.

+The village itself is predominantly residential in character, with the heavy majority of residential lots within the village being zoned for single-family homes.
+The village has a business district at its southern end, along Northern Boulevard, Middle Neck Road, and Port Washington Boulevard; this is where the heavy majority of businesses within the village are located.

+The largest employer in Flower Hill is St. Francis Hospital, located off Port Washington Boulevard near the center of the village.
+As of 2021, the hospital employed approximately 3,573 people, also making it the third-largest employer overall within the Town of North Hempstead.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 4,794 people and 1,515 households in Flower Hill.
+As of the 2020 United States census, there were 4,794 people and 1,515 households in Flower Hill.
 The racial makeup of the village was 72.86% White (71.40% non-Hispanic), 0.71% African American, 0.20% Native American, 18.86% Asian, 2.00% from other races, and 5.36% from two or more races.
 Hispanic or Latino of any race were 5.84% of the population.

 The age distribution was 5.1% under the age of 5, 29.5% under the age of 18, 70.5% over the age of 18, and 15.4% 65 or older.
 The median age was 43.3 years.

 The median household income was $234,702.
 About 3.1% of the population was below the poverty line, including 0.6% of those under age 18 and 16.8% of those age 65 or over.

 Additionally, 4.2% of Flower Hill residents were veterans of the armed forces.